back to the MAIN INDEX

 the shape of Cestius Bridge: how it used to be (↑ above) and how it is today (↓ below)

-At the end of the same century it was completely rebuilt (1888-92); the original fragments were used, but the shape of the bridge was modified, in order to fit the new protective walls along the sides of the river (see also page 3 in this section): its two sloping ends were partly straightened, and the two arches on which they rested were enlarged, so to match the size of the central one.
+It was completely rebuilt between 1888 and 1892, using the original fragments, but the shape of the bridge was altered, in order to fit the new protective walls along the sides of the river (see also page 3 in this section): its two sloping ends were partly straightened, and the two arches on which they rested were enlarged, so to match the size of the central one.
 This alteration had also the purpose of letting the water flow more easily than before, thus reducing the risk of further floods.
-On this occasion, Gratian Bridge was renamed again Cestius Bridge.
+On this occasion, Gratian Bridge was renamed Cestius Bridge.

 On the eastern side of the island, Fabricius Bridge leads towards the mainland of Ripa, the same district whom the island belongs to.
 It was built in 62 BC, thus slightly earlier than Cestius Bridge, what makes it the oldest among the historical bridges extant within the urban boundaries, and second among all only to Milvius Bridge, which was once located outside the city, 2.5 km or 1.5 mi off the northernmost gate of the city walls.